Logan City: Local government changes

 With the major changes to local government in Queensland which took effect at 15 March 2008 local elections, Logan more than tripled in area and added 78,400 people to its population.
 This came about through annexing a large section of the now-dissolved Shire of Beaudesert as well as the Beenleigh-Eagleby suburban area to its southeast, which had been part of the Gold Coast.
 Residents of Beenleigh and Eagleby were asked to vote to join Logan, with an overwhelming "No" vote.
 Despite this, the amalgamation went ahead.
 In its rationale for the changes, the Local Government Reform Commission argued that the area added brought the South East Queensland urban footprint and future growth areas to 2026 under the one local government, which could plan effectively for the area's future and would face reduced compliance costs for development works.
 Economic factors, the lack of geographic barriers and the presence of transport corridors were also considered to be favourable to the annexation.
 Consideration was given to a merger with Redland to its east, but geographical barriers and the lack of a community of interest between them militated against this.

 Demographics

 The area is a major regional growth and development corridor with significant population growth expected through to 2041, second only to Brisbane in the state.
 The city has a higher rate of multicultural diversity than the Queensland average.
 About one quarter of Logan's residents were born overseas.
-In 2016, it had an unemployment rate of 5.61%, lower than the Queensland average of 6.2%.